CtrlK

 Specificity

-Lists multiple specific concrete actions and services: Blob Storage, File Shares, Queue Storage, Table Storage, Data Lake, access tiers (hot, cool, cold, archive), lifecycle management, object storage, SMB file shares, async messaging, NoSQL key-value, and big data analytics.
+Lists multiple specific concrete actions and capabilities: Blob Storage, File Shares, Queue Storage, Table Storage, Data Lake, access tiers (hot, cool, cold, archive), lifecycle management, object storage, SMB file shares, async messaging, NoSQL key-value, and big data analytics.

 3 / 3